 Research & Publications

 Research in Wang Lab focuses on the development and application of state-of-the-art imaging-based omics approaches to understand the spatial organization of mammalian genome and transcriptome, and how they impact cellular states.
-Recent advances include the development of the first-in-kind image-based 3D genomics method termed chromatin tracing to trace the spatial folding of genome, co-development of MERFISH for spatial transcriptome profiling (See Nature Methods Method of the Year 2020), and the development of MINA to measure multiscale chromatin folding, copy numbers of numerous RNA species, and associations of numerous genomic regions with nuclear landmarks in the same, single cells in mammalian tissue (Science 2016, Science 2015, Molecular Cell, 2020, Nature Communications 2020, Trends in Cell Biology 2020, Nature Protocols 2021, Cell Discovery 2021, Genome Biology 2021, Science Advances 2023).
+Recent advances include the development of the first-in-kind image-based 3D genomics method termed chromatin tracing to trace the spatial folding of genome, co-development of MERFISH for spatial transcriptome profiling (See Nature Methods Method of the Year 2020), and the development of MINA to measure multiscale chromatin folding, copy numbers of numerous RNA species, and associations of numerous genomic regions with nuclear landmarks in the same, single cells in mammalian tissue (Science 2016, Science 2015, Molecular Cell 2020, Nature Communications 2020, Trends in Cell Biology "Best of 2021", Nature Protocols 2021, Cell Discovery 2021, Genome Biology 2021, Science Advances 2023).
 Most recently, the lab reported the first single-cell 3D genome atlas of any cancer, and developed the first ultra-high-content, multi-scale 3D genome regulator screen platform (bioRxiv 2023a, bioRxiv 2023b).